JeffreyBull76/CI_Project1/README.md

 * ## Technology
    * HTML - used for main structure of site
    * CSS - external stylesheet used to apply visual style, effect and functionality to the html
-   * GIThub - used for hosting and editiing the site via a repositry
+   * GIThub - used for hosting and editing the site via a repository
    * GITpod - used to deploy the site and edit the code via a workspace in chrome
    * GIMP - open source raster image editing software used to alter, crop and scale the photographic elements
-   * Inkscape - open source svg editing software used to create the mockups of early ideas, icon manipulation and creation
+   * Inkscape - open source svg editing software used to create the mock-ups of early ideas, icon manipulation and creation

 [Go back](<#table-of-contents>)
 -----------------------------------------